 So, this is our guide to the very best of Bologna.
 I hope that this inspired you to visit Bologna and also to spend more time in the city.
 But even if you only have (half) a day in Bologna, it’s absolutely worth a visit too!

 I also hope that our personal, experience-based tips will help you make the most out of your time in Bologna.
 It’s an incredible town with such a unique atmosphere that we haven’t experienced anywhere else in Italy.
 Have a great trip!

 TIP: If you are looking for more travel inspiration around Bologna, take a look at our 3-day Emilia Romagna itinerary.
 It takes you to some really beautiful places in the region – many of which are undiscovered by mass tourism and offer a much more authentic experience.

-Some of our favorite places in this part of Italy:
+Some of our favorite places in Northern Italy:

 - Best Towns in Tuscany